 It did not take long before Bitcoin Cash and Bitcoin SV proponents modeled the same question to their respective communities.
 Soon, the unforgiving remarks flowed in, in the face of these token’s latest performance against Bitcoin Core.

-One Aaron van Wirdum, for instance, defined BCH as:
+One Aaron van Wirdum, for instance, defined

 “A protest movement based on various conspiracy theories, often revolving around the misconception that Bitcoin Core developers control Bitcoin and have been corrupted by Blockstream and/or other outside influences”.